UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

     Spoiler: quite dull, as nothing happens until these is a timeout.

+#### 2. Fill in the first dialog

-  2. Fill in the first dialog.
+Fill in the first dialog.

 Do use the `UPPMAX` [2-factor authentication](https://www.uppmax.uu.se/support/user-guides/setting-up-two-factor-authentication/) (i.e. not SUPR!)

 ???- question "How do I setup 2-factor authentication?"